M3 submachine gun: T29

 Prototype chambered in .30 Carbine.
 The idea for the T29 was driven by logistical reasons and for a weapon to rival the StG 44 which used an intermediate round.

 The first two examples used 14 inch barrels whereas the third used an 8 inch barrel.
-Notable differences of the T29 to the M3 SMG was the increased length of the magazine well and magazine release catch to use M1 Carbine magazines.
+Notable differences of the T29 compared to the M3 SMG was the increased length of the magazine well and magazine release catch to use M1 Carbine magazines.
 Internal components such as the bolt was cut back 9.5mm to give the front of the bolt 15.8mm diameter round extension and a 12.7mm steel block at the rear of the bolt for weight.
 The guide rod locating plate ahead of the bolt was made thicker and given a central hole to match the round extension of the bolt.
 This operation closed the bolt head during the last part of the travel forward striking the cartridge.
 The mainsprings were also different, a system of two springs were used in the T29 to drive the bolt and also used a shorter stronger spring as a buffer.
 The ejector was also different as it was spring loaded.

 Receivers of the T29 were modified from M3 SMG receivers using the same M3A1 layout without the previous damage prone cocking handle.
 Retractable M3 SMG stocks were used without the integral loading tool.
 Double column, double feed magazines were easy to load without the use of a speedloader.
 Ejection port was lengthened for the .30 carbine round with the dust cover acting as a safety.